 Our travel guide to Greece recommends these other amazing places to visit:

 Make the most of your vacation by getting familiar with the basics of this dazzling country.

 Greece follows Eastern European Time, Universal Time Coordinated (UTC) +2, or UTC +3 during daylight savings.
 Greece is one hour ahead of central European countries and two hours ahead of the United Kingdom.
 There is a seven-hour time difference between Greece and New York.

 Greece uses the Euro, which is the official currency of 19 countries of the European Union.
 The current exchange rate (at the time this was written) is 1 Euro to 1.06 United States dollars.

 Tips are not expected in Greece.
 However, it has become customary for tourists to tip 10% to 15% at restaurants and for services like taxis and tour guides.
 While not entirely obligatory, tipping is generally considered the polite thing to do.

 Yes, Greece is the southernmost country of Europe, located in the Mediterranean.
 The mainland shares borders with Albania, Bulgaria, Turkey, and the Republic of North Macedonia.

 Yes, it is common for snow to fall in the mountains of the northern mainland during the winter months of November through April.
 However, the winters in the southern part of the mainland and the Greek Isles are mild.

-Travel insurance is not required, but GoReady travel insurance gives you extra peace of mind.
-If you must cancel your trip due to COVID-19 or another severe illness, or if you injure yourself while overseas, GoReady provides the protection you need to avoid significant losses.
+Travel insurance is not required, but Aegis travel insurance gives you extra peace of mind.
+If you must cancel your trip due to COVID-19 or another severe illness, or if you injure yourself while overseas, Aegis provides the protection you need to avoid significant losses.
 Find a travel insurance plan that meets your needs.

 CA License No. 0I66850